alpesch/techops_ansible_playbooks/README.md

 ## Hosts file
 * This file is not the same as /etc/hosts.
 It lives in /etc/ansible/hosts
 * [Additional configuration settings](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html) can be made using this file.
+* Currently, we don't leverage any additional settings here.
+We simply use the Ansible hosts file to tell Ansible what nodes to run on.
 ## Running Ansible
 * Ansible can be run with one task in mind, or many tasks.
 Single tasks can be accomplished on the commandline.